PMdevelopltu/mathexercises/README.md

 Fixed bugs:

 - The program crashes when subtraction results in a minus.
 User gets message, "Input string was not in a correct format.";
-- The program crashes when subtraction results in a minus;
 - The program crashes when the user wants to chage wrong answer.

 Update 24/04/2021